matrix-org/matrix-spec-proposals/proposals/3672-ephemeral-location-streaming.md

-While that's perfect for situations in which long term storage of the data is a non-issue and implied (e.g. flight paths, strava style exercises, fleet tracking), there are also cases in doing so is undersirable for either privacy or performance reasons.
+While that's perfect for situations in which long term storage of the data is a non-issue and implied (e.g. flight paths, strava style exercises, fleet tracking), there are also cases in doing so is undesirable for either privacy or performance reasons.

 Sharing user live location updates is one of the cases in which privacy is